 Inventory - Real Estate Owned - Reclaimed homes are recorded as real estate owned at the lesser of fair value or the outstanding mortgage balance at the date of reclamation.
 Added to these amounts are closing costs and additional costs necessary to ready the homes for resale.
 Any write-down based on the home's fair value at the date of foreclosure is charged to the allowance for loan losses.
-During the year ended June 30, 2016, the Organization reclaimed one home with a net mortgage balance of \$16,374 and incurred additional costs totaling \$5,552.
-No homes were reclaimed for the year ended June 30, 2015.
+No homes were reclaimed for the year ended June 30, 2017.
+During the year ended June 30, 2016, the Organization reclaimed one home with a net mortgage balance of \$16,375 and incurred costs of \$5,552.